sherbondy/s-system/README.md

 I'm sure someone has toyed with this idea, but what if you *evolved* an L-system?
 Randomly mutate the production rules themselves (this is different from Stochastic L-systems!) each generation, and have some sort of metric for fitness, e.g. height, branching factor, flower yield, etc.

 This idea touches on something that's been brewing in my mind for a while.
 Can you teach a computer what beauty is?
-Or, posed another way, can you use machine-learning to determine what our human minds (in the aggregate) discern as beauty?
+Or, posed another way, can you use machine-learning to determine what our human minds (in the aggregrate) discern as beauty?
 Can visual beauty be quantified?
 Implementation would be the same as the above paragraph, but the fitness condition would be human preference.

-With sufficient realism (ray-tracing on a server), maybe we could teach a computer how to render, say, flowers, or entire plants, starting from very simple axioms.
+With sufficient realism (raytracing on a server), maybe we could teach a computer how to render, say, flowers, or entire plants, starting from very simple axioms.
 Wouldn't that be something?

 That's enough waxing philosophic for now.